 FITNESS

-Fitness (9th and 10th grades) This class will foster in students a joy for the active lifestyle through participation in various team sports such as Ultimate Frisbee, Basketball, Football and Pickle Ball.
+Fitness (9th, 10th, 11th, & 12th grades) This class will foster in students a joy for the active lifestyle through participation in various team sports such as Ultimate Frisbee, Basketball, Football, and Pickle Ball.
 Students will learn basic strength and conditioning that they can easily apply to life beyond high school.
-Aquinas teaches that, “man’s mind would break if its tension were never relaxed” (Summa Theologica Q. 168 Art.
+Aquinas teaches that “man’s mind would break if its tension were never relaxed” (Summa Theologica Q. 168 Art.
 2).
 Taking students out of the classroom for fresh air and proper exercise is paramount to building a well-balanced life with regard to a healthy body and soul.

 MATH

-Geometry (9th or 10th grade) This is the study of points, lines and shapes, and focuses particularly on helping students develop their skills at logic.
+Geometry (9th grade) This is the study of points, lines, and shapes, and focuses particularly on helping students develop their skills at logic.
 In this course, we review some of the basic skills from Algebra, then progress to study Euclid’s Elements, Thales’ Fragments, as well as some basic concepts of Trigonometry.

 Pre-Calculus (11th or 12th grade) This is the study of the basics required for Calculus.
 It focuses on making connections between diverse mathematical topics, seeing how all of the created world is tied together by God, and then to apply these skills in the real world.
 This course covers transformation of functions; exponents and logarithms; circular functions; modeling periodic functions; Trigonometry and trigonometric proofs; tri- and bi-nomial expansion; arithmetic and geometric sequences and series; vectors; parametric equations; polar equations; and matrices.
 Graphing Calculator required (TI 83 or TI 84).